AroneSusau/zendesk-coding-challenge/v1/README.md

-# Zendesk-Coding-Challange - Version 1: Original Submission
+# Zendesk-Coding-Challenge - Version 1: Original Submission

 A command line interface based application that is written in javascript using the Node.js runtime.
 The app makes HTTP requests to the Zendesk API to retrieve account tickets displayed in either a summary table or full details format.
 The task had a one week deadline to create and submit the application.

-## Challange Requirements
+## Challenge Requirements

 - Connect to the Zendesk API.
 - Request the tickets for your account.